-The Redskins hold the No. 4 pick in the first round, so they should be able to select an impact player.
+The Redskins hold the No. 13 pick in the first round of the draft.

 Team officials have identified positions of need, but they want to evaluate every player at the combine so they can finalize the draft board.

 Who are some of the top players who could get a close look by the Redskins' brass?

 Here are 10 top prospects to keep an eye on as the NFL Scouting Combine unfolds:

 The Redskins are not expected to pursue a quarterback in the draft, although Jason Campbell's long-term status with the club remains a question mark.
 Keep in mind that if Sanchez and fellow prospect Matthew Stafford of Georgia earn raves at the combine, they should lock in as top 12 picks.
 That means more quality prospects could drop to the Redskins at No. 13.
 Sanchez, 6-3 and 225 pounds, had a banner season for the Trojans last year, throwing for 3,207 yards and 34 touchdowns.

 -- Knowshon Moreno, RB, Georgia

 More NFL teams are turning to a running back-by-committee approach.
 The Redskins have quality backs in Clinton Portis and Ladell Betts, but neither have game-breaking speed at this point of their careers.
 Moreno, 5-11 and 208 pounds, could add that dimension to the Redskins' rushing attack.
 He recorded 2,734 rushing yards and 30 touchdowns in the last two years at Georgia.